binksera/Robotites--WRO--Future-Engineers/README.md

 ![servo motor](https://github.com/binksera/Robotites--WRO--Future-Engineers/blob/cd57a7ce03726f133361c0f7bf3d5a8cfa8c0a66/v-photos/servo.png)

 DC Motors - The core of a servo motor is a DC motor, which generates the mechanical motion.
 We employed 2 coupled large motors positioned at the rear end.
-These motors function cohesively to constitute the driving force responsible for propelling the robot in a forward direction.
+These motors function cohesively to constitute the driving force responsible for propelling the robot in a forward direction using a differential.

 ![dc motor](https://github.com/binksera/Robotites--WRO--Future-Engineers/blob/cd57a7ce03726f133361c0f7bf3d5a8cfa8c0a66/v-photos/dc%20motor.png)